Higher Ed Media Fellowship

-The current focus of the Fellowship is issues related to postsecondary Career and Technical Education (CTE).
+The Fellowship currently focuses on issues related to post-secondary Career and Technical Education (CTE), with topics including data sourcing and analysis, best practices for solutions journalism, and the intersection of postsecondary education and civic learning.
 The Fellowship is funded by the ECMC Foundation.
-Funding is awarded every six months to early and mid-career journalists completing CTE reporting projects.
-Fellows attend a symposium to build their knowledge and further develop their craft.
+Funding is awarded every year to early and mid-career journalists completing CTE reporting projects.
+As part of the program, Fellows will attend a symposium to build their knowledge and further develop their craft.

 - Following the symposium, Fellows must complete a reporting project, such as a special report or series.